 DEFENCE & MILITARY TESTING & COMPLIANCEMIL-STD-461, MIL-STD-462, DEF STAN 59-411, MIL-STD-285, IEEE Std 299, Army (Aust) 6869, Military EMC Testing, Defence EMC Testing, MIL-STD-464, MIL-STD-810, MIL-STD Test Plan, Defence Compliance

-Military Standards such as MIL-STD-461 were developed to provide reasonable confidence that equipment or subsystems could function in its intended electromagnetic environment.
-Defence platforms such as Warships, Submarines, Aircraft and Army vehicles contain a range of high powered radio transmitters and sensitive electronic equipment that must work in harmony.
+Military Standards such as MIL-STD-461 were developed to ensure that equipment or subsystems could function in their intended electromagnetic environment.
+Defence platforms such as Space Systems including Launch Vehicles, Warships, Submarines, Aircraft and Army ground vehicles contain a range of high powered radio transmitters and sensitive electronic equipment that must work in harmony.

 Q: Why is Military Testing so expensive?